 Who Elected Oxfam? was a finalist for the 2020 C.B.
 Macpherson Prize for best book in political theory.

 My work has also been published in the American Journal of Political Science and The Journal of Politics.

 List of Publications:

-Laura Montanaro.
-Forthcoming.
+Montanaro, Laura.
+2019.
 “Who Counts as a Democratic Representative?”
-In Giving Presence: The New Politics of Democratic Representation.
+In Creating Political Presence: The New Politics of Democratic Representation.
 Eds.
 Johannes Pollack and Dario Castiglione.
 University of Chicago Press

 Montanaro, Laura.
 2017.
 “Representing Affected Interests.”
 In Reclaiming Representation.
 Ed.
 Mónica Brito-Vieira.
 Routledge Press